 Our criminal law specialists

-Tiernan is a director and head of the firms Prison Law Department and is also the firms Compliance Officer for Legal Practice.
-He was admitted to the roll of solicitors in 1991 and became a partner in 2000.
+Tiernan is the managing director of Purcell Parker and head of the firms Prison Law Department.
+He is also the firms Compliance Officer for Legal Practice.
+He was admitted to the roll of solicitors in 1991, joined the firm in 1996 and became a partner in 2000.
 He is a qualified duty solicitor and Higher Courts Advocate.

-Tiernan has a vast array of experience in representing clients at the police station, Magistrates Court and the Crown Court, Tiernan now specialises in appearing on behalf of prisoners in disciplinary hearings before the Independent Adjudicator and in cases before the Parole Board.
-Although known for his friendly and approachable style, Tiernan is committed to securing justice for all his clients.
+Tiernan has a vast array of experience in representing clients at the police station, Magistrates Court and the Crown Court but specialises in representing prisoners in often complex and high-profile cases before the Parole Board and in prison disciplinary hearings before the Independent Adjudicator.
+Tiernan is committed to securing justice for all his clients through his detailed knowledge of the law and strategic thinking yet does so in a friendly and approachable style.

 Alan qualified as a solicitor in England & Wales in 1995, but is also a qualified solicitor in Ireland.
 He joined Purcell Parker in 1997, whereupon he developed his expertise as a criminal lawyer and advocate, specialising in motoring offences.